-- Are you short on time and want very short walks
+- Are you short on time and want very short walking tracks?

 - Is it raining?
 Do you want to take in the views of the Blue Mountains from the car?

-We have spent considerable time whittling down all the lookouts and grading them by the factors above.
-They are divided by area, if you click on the Google reference on each listing it will open Google Maps and you can get directions to the lookout from wherever you are.
+We have spent considerable time whittling down all the amazing lookouts and grading them by the factors above.
+They are divided by area, if you click on the Google reference on each listing, it will open Google Maps, and you can get directions to the lookout from wherever you are.

-We hope this helps you to find the mountain views you are looking for!
+We hope this helps you to find the magnificent views you are looking for!

 Lower Blue Mountains lookouts